Sobitandra/i_spy/README.md

 # I Spy Game

+## Flow:

+The App flow is clear and simple.
+Any user can login with google auth or anonymously.
+Then can start chat with any other user and can share image and start game.
+Users can connnect easly with chatting.

 ## Here what i have done:

 1. Google login or Anonymous Login option with firebase authentication.